 3) The 5-Step Method

-This method, from the fantasy writers’ blog Mythic Scribes, is less structured than the previous two methods.
-You start by summarizing your idea in 1 or 2 sentences.
-If you can’t get your main concept down to 2 or fewer sentences, your story may lack focus.
+This method from the fantasy writers’ blog Mythic Scribes, is less structured than the previous two methods.
+You start by summarizing your idea in one or two sentences.
+If you can’t get your main concept down to two or fewer sentences, your story may lack focus.

 Then you write a synopsis that covers the main elements of plot, offers insight into characters, and speaks to their motivations.
-This should be a 3 to 5 page treatise.
+This should be a three- to five-page treatise.

 Next you take your synopsis and outline your story.
-Whether you choose to go the old school route with Roman numerals, etc., or just writing a paragraph on index cards for each scene, chart out your story in a way that inspires you.
+Whether you choose to go the old school route with Roman numerals or just write a paragraph on index cards for each scene, chart out your story in a way that inspires you.

 The final step is to revise your completed manuscript.
 Read more about the 5-Step Method here.